Personal Injury Attorney FAQ

 1. How much does it cost to retain a personal injury attorney?
 Are there additional costs?

 There is no upfront cost to retain a personal injury attorney.
+The fee is usually 33.3% of the recovery or 40% if going to trial.
+There are also additional considerations.

 We operate on a contingency fee basis similar to most personal injury lawyers.
 However, you will be pleased to learn that we charge our fee only AFTER medical bills have been paid.
 This is an important distinction.

 We do not get paid unless we win.
 Almost all personal injury attorneys operate on a contingency fee basis, but that does not mean they charge the same fee.
-If we settle prior to trial or arbitration we take 33.3% of the recovery as our attorney fee.
+Here at Johnson Law, if we settle before trial or arbitration we take 33.3% of the recovery as our attorney fee.
 This is after your medical bills have been paid.
-Many personal injury attorneys take their 33.3% fee before the medical bills have been paid.
-This can result in the client receiving little or no compensation.
-If we go to arbitration or trial, our contingency fee is 40% of the recovery, again after the medical bills are paid.
-This results in our clients being fairly compensated with higher financial recovery.

-2. The insurance company has already offered me a settlement – should I take it?
+2. The insurance company has already offered me a settlement – Should I take it?

 Not before consulting with an attorney.